h4kuna/queue/README.md

 This use native php queue [msg_* functions](https://www.php.net/manual/en/function.msg-get-queue.php).
 Keep default parameters and does not support native serialize, message is only string.

+> The queue does not survive the server restart.

 ### Installation by composer
 `composer require h4kuna/queue`